mcurto/eDNA_Metagenomics/README.md

     cat path/to/result/nt/database/* path/to/result/genome/database/* path/to/result/transcriptome/database/* | sort -k1 > path/to/all_blastout_results_concatenated.blastout

 **2)** Filter for the best match and merge equally good matches using the similar criteria to the filtering step.
-The main difference is that the evalue is not used since it is database dependent.
+The main difference is that the e-value is not used since it is database dependent.
 The script needs two positional arguments: 1<sup>st</sup> the directory containing the input files, 2<sup>nd</sup> the directory to save the output files:

     python3 FilterBlast_MergedPerRead.py path/to/concatenated/files/ path/to/concatenated/files_filtered/